tomli380576/algorithm-notes/Max Flow Min Cut/max-flow.md

 ## Running Time

-A big assumption here is that all capacities are integers.

-If we have this, the flow always increase by $\geq 1$ every round.
+A big assumption here is that all capacities are **integers**.
+If we have this, we know that the flow always increase by $\geq 1$ every round.

 Let $f^*$ be the maximum flow, then we have at most $f^*$ rounds.